bennettj12/personal-portfolio/src/components/data/MD/chess-engine.md

 	-50,-40,-30,-30,-30,-30,-40,-50
 },
 ```
-This table is build to discourage knights from landing on the edges of the board, as it tends to be a worse position.
+This table is built to discourage knights from landing on the edges of the board, as it tends to be a worse position.
 For our proejct, I used the premade tables found on this page for my board evaluation function:
 [https://www.chessprogramming.org/Simplified_Evaluation_Function](https://www.chessprogramming.org/Simplified_Evaluation_Function)